exasol/test-db-builder-java/README.md

 # Overview

-Exasol's **Test Database Builder for Java** (TDDB) is a library that makes writing integration tests for database applications easier.
+Exasol's **Test Database Builder for Java** (TDBJ) is a library that makes writing integration tests for database applications easier.

 The main design goals are to make the code of the integration test compact and readable at the same time.